 Are you tired of having gaps in your smile that make it uncomfortable to do basic, day-to-day tasks like eat and speak?
 You don’t have to settle for traditional restorative options that require the alteration of your natural teeth.
 Dental implants are the latest and greatest tooth replacement option, and they’re the closest alternative to your natural teeth.
 At Dr. Glen’s Happy Teeth, we offer start-to-finish dental implants in Long Beach, NY that replace the entire structure of missing teeth, from the roots upward, for a natural look and feel.
 Give us a call today to see if dental implants are the solution you’ve been looking for!

-A dental implant is a titanium post that is placed beneath your gumline.
+A dental implant is a small titanium post that is placed beneath your gumline.
 This is what allows it to replace the roots of your missing tooth, and what sets it apart from traditional tooth replacement options like dentures and dental bridges.
 Since titanium is biocompatible, the implant will begin a process called osseointegration once placed, where it integrates with the bone tissue and essentially becomes a part of your jaw just like the roots of a natural tooth.
 Then, we’ll place a connector piece called an abutment on top of the implant.
-This will secure a dental crown, bridge, or denture in place, leaving you with a new smile that looks, feels, and functions, as good as new!
+This will secure a custom-made dental crown, bridge, or denture in place, leaving you with a new smile that looks, feels, and functions, as good as new!

 For a single gap in your smile, we can place one dental implant below the gums.
 Once the abutment is secured, we can then connect a custom-crafted dental crown to complete your entire arch of teeth and restore your smile.
 It will also keep surrounding teeth from drifting out of place to fill the gap.